SpecFact CLI Documentation

 Why does it exist?

-SpecFact exists because backlog/spec/code drift is expensive: teams ship the wrong thing, AI-assisted changes skip validation, and policy enforcement breaks down across IDEs and CI.
+SpecFact exists because backlog/spec/code drift is expensive: teams ship the wrong thing, AI-assisted changes accumulate bloat before validation catches up, and policy enforcement breaks down across IDEs and CI.
 SpecFact gives you a default starting point before you jump into module-deep workflows on the modules site.

 Why should I use it?